codegoalie/disney-blog/content/posts/top-tips-for-taking-an-infant-to-disney.md

 parents.
 "We paid $120 each to be here today and we're going to have fun!"
 I used to think that meant riding every ride, using half a dozen FastPasses, and filling every second from rope drop to goodnight kiss.
-Taking our little one showed me that there are many ways to experince Disney.
+Taking our little one showed me that there are many ways to experience Disney.
 It doesn't have to be about how much you do, but who you do it with and taking the time to appreciate being in the most magical place on Earth with the people you love.